emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 </html>
 ```

-There are two template tags present in this file.
-As you can see they are surrounded with double curly brackets.
+There are three template commands present in this file.
+As you can see they are surrounded with `{{` double curly brackets `}}`.
 These commands are evaluated when Hugo generates the site.

+#### Variable
-The first tag `{{ .Site.Title }}` is replaced with the title of your site.
+The first tag `{{ .Site.Title }}` is a variable, which is replaced with the title of your site.
 The value is retrieved from your site configuration file.

+#### Range iterator
-The second tag is more interesting.
+The second tag is a range iterator.
+It iterates over the items in the `.Site.Menus.main` collection and renders the encapsulated `li`-element block.

+Remember the `menu` frontmatter tag that was included in all content files?
+This is where its put to use, each piece of content that has the frontmatter tag `main` is included in the `.Site.Menus.main` collection.

+#### Templated area
-It is a placeholder for a *templated area*, which we have named "main".
+The third tag is a placeholder for a *templated area*, which we have named "main".
 You can call it whatever you like.
-The single dot `.` after `"main"` is a parameter that  tells Hugo to pass down the Page object to the templated area.
+The single dot `.` after `"main"` is a parameter that  tells Hugo to pass down the current page context to the templated area.

 ### single.html

+Lets move on to the first actual template.

 **single.html**
 ```html